YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A hair transplant booking can move forward only when the messages, the official contact channel, and the surgical plan point to the same reality.
 Before a patient sends private documents, pays a deposit, books flights, or accepts a surgery date, the clinic should make clear who is speaking, who is responsible for the medical plan, and who will perform the key surgical steps.
 If those answers keep changing from one message to the next, the safe response is to pause before commitment.

 My practical rule is direct.
-The channel, the role map, and the plan need to line up.
-A friendly coordinator can help with timing and logistics, but fast messaging is not the same as medical clarity.
+The official channel, the role map, and the written plan need to line up.
+A WhatsApp or sales reply can arrange timing, but it is not the surgical plan unless it matches a named medical review, a clear role map, and the written scope.

 The official channel and the surgical plan should agree